J. Randolph Tucker (politician): Electoral history

 Tucker made an unsuccessful but legally influential argument on behalf of August Spies and the other Haymarket Riot defendants during their appeal to the Supreme Court.
 Elected professor of Constitutional law at Washington and Lee University in 1888, Tucker was Dean of the School of Law from 1893 to 1897.
 Tucker served as president of The Virginia Bar Association in 1891–1892, and president of the American Bar Association in 1894.
+He was elected to the American Philosophical Society in 1895.

 Death and legacy

-Tucker died in 1897 in Lexington, Virginia and is buried in the family plot at Mt.
-Hebron cemetery in Winchester.
+Tucker died in 1897 in Lexington, Virginia and is buried in the family plot at Mount Hebron Cemetery in Winchester.
 His widow died in 1916.
 Tucker's two volume treatise, The Constitution of the United States, appeared posthumously in 1899.
 One of his sons, Henry St. George Tucker, also became dean of the Washington and Lee Law School, and later a U.S. Congressman representing Winchester.
 His Lexington home, Blandome, was listed on the National Register of Historic Places in 2002.